Parents and carers

 As a parent or carer there will be many times during your child’s life when you will observe your child’s resilience being tested.
 This could be friendship difficulties, managing change, or dealing with loss.

-You may find yourself looking for ways that you can help your child to feel better.
-There are a number of ways to help your child become more resilient.
-This includes ways to better manage the ups and downs that life can bring.
+You may find yourself looking for tips and ideas to support your child to feel better.
+There are a number of ways to help your child become more resilient, including how to better manage the ups and downs that life can bring.